How To Become More Detail-Oriented at Work

 2. Use a task management system

 Another way you can help yourself become more detail-oriented at work is to use a task management system.
 Calendars, planners and to-do lists prioritize and organize the tasks you need to get done and their due dates.
 This will help you avoid missing important deadlines.
-You can also try adding detailed notes about what each task needs done to make sure you don’t miss or forget minor details when completing each task.
+You can also try adding detailed notes about what each task needs to be done to make sure you don’t miss or forget minor details when completing each task.

 3. Break large projects into smaller tasks and make a plan